What is Chlamydia?

 Symptoms may include:

-- For women, abnormal vaginal discharge
+- For female-bodied people, abnormal vaginal discharge

-- For men, discharge from their penis
+- For male-bodied people, discharge from the penis

-Rectal symptoms for men and women include:
+Rectal symptoms include:

 - Rectal Pain